Aliases for EPHA5 Gene

 This gene belongs to the ephrin receptor subfamily of the protein-tyrosine kinase family.
 EPH and EPH-related receptors have been implicated in mediating developmental events, particularly in the nervous system.
 Receptors in the EPH subfamily typically have a single kinase domain and an extracellular region containing a Cys-rich domain and 2 fibronectin type III repeats.
 The ephrin receptors are divided into 2 groups based on the similarity of their extracellular domain sequences and their affinities for binding ephrin-A and ephrin-B ligands.
 Alternatively spliced transcript variants encoding different isoforms have been described. [provided by RefSeq, Aug 2013]

 GeneCards Summary for EPHA5 Gene

 EPHA5 (EPH Receptor A5) is a Protein Coding gene.
-Diseases associated with EPHA5 include Acrodermatitis Chronica Atrophicans and Drug-Induced Mental Disorder.
-Among its related pathways are Activation of cAMP-Dependent PKA and EPHA forward signaling.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+Diseases associated with EPHA5 include Leber Congenital Amaurosis 17 and Acrodermatitis Chronica Atrophicans.
+Among its related pathways are ERK Signaling and Akt Signaling.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is EPHA3.